facebookexperimental/MIRAI/substrate-examples/offchain-worker/README.md

 # Proof of Concept: Tag Analysis for validation of unsigned transactions

-This is a copy of [substrate's pallet template](https://github.com/paritytech/substrate/tree/ea9ce4c0af36310c0b0db264ab12cf4766b83750/frame/examples/offchain-worker), enriched with a MIRAI [tag-analysis](https://github.com/facebookexperimental/MIRAI/blob/main/documentation/TagAnalysis.md).
+This is a copy of substrate's example of an [offchain worker](https://github.com/paritytech/substrate/tree/ea9ce4c0af36310c0b0db264ab12cf4766b83750/frame/examples/offchain-worker), enriched with a MIRAI [tag-analysis](https://github.com/facebookexperimental/MIRAI/blob/main/documentation/TagAnalysis.md).
 It is a first proof-of-concept for [validation of unsigned transactions](https://github.com/bhargavbh/MIRAI/blob/main/substrate_examples/unsigned-transaction/description.md).

 # Running